Flora

 Prunus spinosa

 The Blackthorn is a widespread deciduous shrub of medium size with dense, thorny branches.
 With its well-developed root system, it propagates quickly by way of stump suckers and tillers, often forming dense, nearly impenetrable thickets which are ideal shelters for birds.
-In the Donau-Auen National Park, the Blackthorn's impressive masses of white flowers appearing before the leaves make it one of the most conspicuous settlers of its hardwood riparian forests and slope forests.

 More Information